 Insurance can mitigate those risks your charity or business can't completely control or remove.
 It safeguards individuals, organisations and their property against the risk of loss, damage or theft, accidents or liability claims.

 - What would happen to your organisation if it suffered a serious loss, which you found out wasn’t insured?

 - Would your funds be able to cover the loss?

 - Would your trustees be personally liable for loss?

-This could have a devastating effect on your charity.
+This could have a devastating effect on your charity or business.
 In the worst cases, you may have to close, cut back or stop your core activities.
 The loss may not only be the cost of replacing physical assets such as buildings and equipment, but also the loss of income while these are replaced.
 It could also be the cost of medical expenses following an accident.
 The costs of claims made against your organisation could be damaging, both in terms of finance and reputation.

 Your risks can be reduced, but not removed

 Always start with risk management, identifying the risks associated with your operation, and how they can be managed.
 But risk assessment alone only goes so far.
 You can minimise the risks, but in some cases you do not want to or cannot eliminate the risk completely, e.g. outdoor residential courses to develop young people’s skills and confidence or family hosting schemes.
 Also, some risks are outside your control.

 Insurance can mitigate those risks you cannot completely control or remove.
 Insurance safeguards individuals, organisations and/or their property against the risk of loss, damage or theft, accidents or liability claims.